 She died in 2011, at age 94.
 Not long afterwards, I decided to explore the role of the American grandparent by interviewing all kinds of families from coast to coast.

-Over three years, I’ve talked to more than 100 families.
+Over many years, I’ve talked to hundreds of families.
 They’re rich, poor, and in the middle.
 They’re black, white, Latino, Asian, and mixed.
 They speak English and every other language you can imagine.

 I tell their stories, too.

 I also write about the big picture: how, in millions of American families, grandparents are more significant than they were a generation ago, even if their rise has been largely unsung.

 I publish letters and photos from readers and excerpts from awesome books.